First Nations chiefs call for head of MMIW inquiry to resign

 In addition, she said, when the chiefs of the AFN voted at a meeting in July to support the continuation of the inquiry under Ms. Buller, they drafted a list of changes that would have to be made, but those items have not been addressed.

-Ms. Wilson's resolution came after Sheila North Wilson, the Grand Chief of Manitoba Keewatinowi Okimakanak which represents First Nations in the northern part of that province, took the microphone at the meeting to demand that Ms. Buller step down.
+Ms. Wilson's resolution came after Ms. North Wilson (no relation) took the microphone at the meeting to demand that Ms. Buller step down.

-"You are probably a brilliant human being, but I tell you you are not a brilliant commissioner for this inquiry," said Ms. North Wilson.

-She said she is distraught that many of the families who have testified before the inquiry to this point have done so before television cameras.
+Ms. North Wilson said she is distraught that many of the families who have testified before the inquiry to this point have done so before television cameras.

 "I don't like seeing women crying on the news every day.
-It's heartbreaking," Ms. North Wilson later told reporters.
+It's heartbreaking," she later told reporters.

-In addition, she said, she believes the commissioner has already heard enough testimony to be able to provide some of the answers about why so many Indigenous women have been murdered or gone missing and should be speaking publicly about that but not done so.
+In addition, she said, she believes the commissioner has already heard enough testimony to be able to provide some of the answers about why so many Indigenous women have been murdered or gone missing and should be speaking publicly about that, but has not done so.

 Ms. Buller, who listened stonily to Ms. North Wilson's call for her resignation, said she and the other commissioners would continue their work.